 How do you determine the size of a video file?

-This document is for determining the dimension (e.g., width and height) of a video file.
-See determining the size of a file document if you want to see the file size of the video file.
+This page is for determining the dimension (e.g., width and height) of a video file.
+To determine the file size, see: How do I determine the size of a file or folder?

 Microsoft Windows users can see the dimensions of a video file by viewing the file summary.
 To do this, follow these steps.